Adding context to errors in Go

 )

-This approach adds structured key-value context while preserving the original error, enabling accurate identification during error handling.
+This approach adds structured key-value context while preserving the original error, which means the wrapped error can still be matched during handling.

 github.com/ygrebnov/errorc.With keeps track of the original error.
-This allows identifying it later during error handling using errors.Is function:
+This allows identifying it later using errors.Is:

 import (